DavidVorick/CodeCommit/UserSpecification.md

 programming tasks.
 This tool offers multiple agentic flows, each with its own objective.
 All workflows are implemented by the 'code-commit' binary.

+## Project Design

+The CodeCommit project is itself built with code-commit, and follows code-commit best practices.
+This means that there is one high level UserSpecification which outlines the major functions of the projects, and lots of smaller modules that each have their own UserSpecification.
+All of the UserSpecification docuemnts work together to define the project.

+Note: the smaller modules paradigm was recently introduced, and CodeCommit has not yet been fully refactored to meet this paradigm.

 ## Supported Workflows

 The code-commit binary supports multiple workflows, each of which can be